 Prepare an Attractive and Welcoming Classroom Environment

 Students enjoy a nicely organized and decorated classroom.
 When a teacher puts effort into the appearance of the classroom, it tells the students that she believes they are important enough to give them a pleasant place to be each day.
-When preparing the classroom, remember to:
+At the same time, don’t overdo it.
+Some kids in your class will be overwhelmed and distracted with too much clutter on the walls.

 - Determine the best way to arrange students desks and location of teacher desk.